Bihor County: History

 Prior to World War I, the territory of the county belonged to Austria-Hungary and mostly was contained in the Bihar County of the Kingdom of Hungary.
-The territory of Bihor County was transferred to Romania from Hungary as successor state to Austria-Hungary in 1920 under the Treaty of Trianon.
+After the collapse of Austria-Hungary at the end of the war, and the declaration of the Union of Transylvania with Romania, the Romanian Army took control of the county in April 1919, during the Hungarian–Romanian War.
+The territory of Bihor County was officially transferred to the Kingdom of Romania from Hungary as successor state to Austria-Hungary in 1920 under the Treaty of Trianon.
 After the administrative unification law in 1925, the name of the county remained as it was, but the territory was reorganized.

 In 1938, King Carol II promulgated a new Constitution, and subsequently he had the administrative division of the Romanian territory changed.
-10 ținuturi (approximate translation: "lands") were created (by merging the counties) to be ruled by rezidenți regali (approximate translation: "Royal Residents") - appointed directly by the King - instead of the prefects.
+Ten ținuturi (approximate translation: "lands") were created (by merging the counties) to be ruled by rezidenți regali (approximate translation: "Royal Residents") – appointed directly by the king – instead of the prefects.
 Bihor County became part of Ținutul Crișuri.

-In 1940, part of the county was transferred back to Hungary with the rest of Northern Transylvania under the Second Vienna Award.
-Beginning in 1944, Romanian forces with Soviet assistance recaptured the ceded territory and reintegrated it into Romania.
+In August 1940, under the auspices of Nazi Germany, which imposed the Second Vienna Award, Hungary retook the territory of Northern Transylvania (which included part of the county) from Romania.
+In October 1944, Romanian forces with Soviet assistance recaptured the ceded territory and reintegrated it into Romania.
 Romanian jurisdiction over the entire county per the Treaty of Trianon was reaffirmed in the Paris Peace Treaties, 1947.
-The county was disestablished by the communist government of Romania in 1950, and re-established in 1968 when Romania restored the county administrative system.
+In September 1950, the county was disestablished by the communist government of Romania and was replaced by the Bihor Region, whose territory comprised an area similar to the old county.
+Bihor County was re-established in February 1968, when Romania restored the county administrative system.